We receive advertising fees from the brands we review that affect ranking.

 • Opens the contacts board view first thing in the morning to see who’s where and what needs attention today.

 • Drags contacts between stages in real time during or right after calls.
-The card moves from “Lead” to “MQL” to “SQL” with a click-and-drag, no menus, no clicking through three screens.
+The card moves from “Lead” to “MQL” to “SQL” with a click-and-drag, with no menus or clicking through three screens.

 • Switches to table view when they need the picture from aboveת same data, sortable and filterable across any property.